Health and Safety Policy - Gardener Penge

 Management has a duty to provide resources and leadership so that everyone employed by the gardening company understands their role in safety.
 Supervisors will ensure that work is planned, permitted where necessary, and that safety briefings are given before tasks start.
 Employees must follow site rules, use issued equipment correctly and report hazards.
 This shared approach helps maintain consistent standards across all gardening services in Penge activities.

-Crew conducting a pre-start risk assessment on-site The policy emphasises risk assessment as the primary tool for preventing incidents.
+A woman with blonde hair, wearing a blue checked shirt and yellow gardening gloves, is tending to a shrub in a well-maintained garden.
+The garden features a lush, green lawn in the foreground, bordered by a variety of bushes and flowering plants.
+In the background, there is a wooden garden fence, some trees, and a partially visible outdoor shed, indicating a landscaped backyard space typical of a residential garden in Penge, London.
+The scene is lit by natural daylight, suggesting clear weather, and the overall setting is neat and organized, reflecting professional gardening and outdoor maintenance.
+This detailed image capturing pruning activity illustrates the kind of garden care services provided by Gardener Penge, focusing on maintaining healthy, attractive outdoor spaces for local clients.
+The policy emphasises risk assessment as the primary tool for preventing incidents.
 Before any job, crews must complete a proportionate assessment of hazards such as moving vehicles, uneven ground, use of powered tools and manual handling.
 Control measures are to be implemented in a hierarchy: eliminate hazards where possible, substitute with safer methods, apply engineering controls, implement administrative controls and use personal protective equipment (PPE) as a last line of defence.

 Scope, Responsibilities and Safe Systems